Betts’ home run in 15th gives Red Sox 7-6 win over Angels

 Los Angeles trailed 4-0 after 2½ innings before rallying and tying it in the ninth.

-Goodwin had solo shots to right in the third and seventh inning for the Angels.
+Goodwin had solo shots in the third and seventh inning for the Angels.
 It is the second multi-homer game of his career.

 Los Angeles had the bases loaded in the fifth, eighth and ninth innings, but was 1 for 5.
 Pujols supplied the lone hit with a two-run single to center with two outs in the fifth to bring the Angels within 4-3.